 Chocolate has had a long history, the Olmecs, Mayans, and Aztecs were using chocolate long before Columbus accidentally bumped into the Americas.
 Chocolate is also good in salty food, the Mexicans have their chicken mole and the French with our ”Sauce grand Veneur” that we serve with venison is another classic example that a little bit of dark chocolate in the sauce makes it soft and ‘’round’’.
 But you can find out more about the origins of chocolate, here and how Europe fell in love with it.

 A friend was telling me that she did a Boeuf Bourguignon the other day.
-She said it was good but not fantastic, the next day she reheated the leftover, and she added a few milk chocolate squares to it- I raised a brow wondering what she was going to say next and was pleased to hear her hubby say it was the best Burgundy beef stew she ever did!
+She said it was good but not fantastic, the next day she reheated the leftover, and she added a few milk chocolate squares to it- I raised a brow wondering what she was going to say next and was pleased to hear her hubby said it was the best Burgundy beef stew she ever did!
 I personally would not have used milk chocolate but hey, who am I to judge?

 What’s the best chocolate to use in cooking?
 It may very well come down to personal choice and testing.
 How does the chocolate react in whatever dish you are preparing?
 Are you satisfied with the results?
 Find your brand of chocolate and embrace it with an open palate.

 Valentine’s day may be behind us now but the romance doesn’t have to be limited to one day a year, right?
-What is more romantic to offer to your loved ones than a homemade chocolate cake or a few chocolate truffles?
+What is more romantic to offer to your loved ones than a homemade chocolate brioche or a few chocolate truffles?